 It’s important to note that no matter the max record count, ArcGIS Hub will query out all the data 1,000 records at a time and aggregate it to support file downloads into CSV, KML, SHP, or GeoJSON.

-WMS, WFS, and WCS links are added to the API section of the interface when a service publisher has enabled them on the specific service.
+WMS, WFS, and WCS links are added to the API section of the item view on each site when a service publisher has enabled them on the specific service.
 If the publisher did not enable these capabilities at the time of publishing, they can edit the service and turn them on.
 Once they do so, the administrator should reindex the specific dataset or the whole site if it affects many datasets.
 Please note that OGC links will only appear on services from ArcGIS Server 10.2 or higher.

 Feature Access is not necessary